speezepearson/pandoc_claims/README.markdown

 In technical and scientific writing, it's respectable to support a document's claims by supplying evidence; often this evidence takes the form of computer code.
 For example, here are three claims that should be supported by evidence:

 - "Our data shows an increasing trend in spray-cheese sales."
     - *(What code revealed this increasing trend?)*
 - "Our technique outperforms all others."
     - *(What code did you run on your technique to conclude this?)*
 - "In Linux, `/dev/null` appears an as empty file."
     - *(What code demonstrates this?)*

 This Pandoc filter helps by formatting text based on the success or failure of code tests that you associate with the text.

 # Examples

-Wrap any claim you make in a link, and give that link a `claim` attribute, which specifies a shell command to run to verify the claim.Then use `verify-claims.py` as a Pandoc filter at the command line:
+Wrap any claim you make in a link, and give that link a `claim` attribute, which specifies a shell command to run to verify the claim.
+Then use `verify-claims.py` as a Pandoc filter at the command line:

         $ pandoc --filter=./verify-claims.py README.markdown -o README.html